Published: 31 January 2025

 Difference between ISAs and savings accounts

 Here’s the kicker.
-ISAs have a superpower – they can build interest tax-free*!
+ISAs have a superpower – they can build interest tax-free1!
 Yep, that’s right.
 While other savings accounts can also earn you interest, ISAs take it up a notch.
-You can earn tax-free interest on savings of up to £20,000 a year***.

-What’s an ISA savings account?
+What’s an ISA?

 Benefits of an ISA